 - 4.27 IHL obligates a party to a conflict to accept the surrender of enemy personnel.
 Once a person has been accepted as 'Hors de Combat' certain fundamental guarantees flow from the Geneva Conventions, and State Practice.
 States are obliged to treat them in accordance with the provisions of the said Conventions and on the basis of customary IHL.
-These requirements are supplemented by a series of ancillary rules inter alia, the prohibition of violence to life and person, in particular murder of all kinds in relation to civilians and persons hors de combat; the prohibition of torture, cruel and inhuman treatment and outrages upon, personal dignity, in particular humiliating and degrading treatment of persons hors de combat; taking of steps to prevent disappearances including through registration of persons deprived of their liberty; provision of adequate food, water, clothing and medical treatment to persons deprived of their liberty. - 4.28 The treatment of IHL Principles in this Section is not meant to be an exhaustive treatment of the entire subject but seeks to highlight the core principles of IHL against which the Sri Lanka experience may be evaluated.
+These requirements are supplemented by a series of ancillary rules inter alia, the prohibition of violence to life and person, in particular murder of all kinds in relation to civilians and persons hors de combat; the prohibition of torture, cruel and inhuman treatment and outrages upon, personal dignity, in particular humiliating and degrading treatment of persons hors de combat; taking of steps to prevent disappearances including through registration of persons deprived of their liberty; provision of adequate food, water, clothing and medical treatment to persons deprived of their liberty; and recording of personal details of persons deprived of their liberty. - 4.28 The treatment of IHL Principles in this Section is not meant to be an exhaustive treatment of the entire subject but seeks to highlight the core principles of IHL against which the Sri Lanka experience may be evaluated.